argonautproject/scheduling/pages/_includes/argo-appt-intro.md

 **Additional Profile specific implementation guidance:**

- - The [Scheduling State Diagram](state-diagram.html) SHOULD be referenced to when considering the statuses of the scheduling resources during the scheduling workflow.
+ - The [Appointment State Diagram](state-diagram.html) SHOULD be referenced to when considering the statuses of the scheduling resources during the scheduling workflow.

 #### Examples